Dog skin allergies have been on the rise. Over the last ten years, the number of canines experiencing seasonal skin allergies increased by 30%.

 - Environmental allergens

-Flea bites trigger flea dermatitis in canines.
+Flea bites may trigger serious skin problems in canines.
 Saliva from the fleas creates skin rashes and itching.
 The skin may appear inflamed, scabbed, or red.
 Dogs will be uncomfortable and itchy, especially around the base of their tail.

 Similar to humans, dogs can develop food allergies at any point in their lives.
 Sensitivities to certain ingredients can cause itchy skin, especially around the ears and paws.
 Most food allergies stimulate other reactions, such as gastrointestinal issues.

-Environmental triggers cause atopic dermatitis in dogs.
+Environmental triggers may cause skin problems in dogs.
 These allergens include:

 - Cleaning solutions